alexey-ernest/awesome-logger/README.md

 Because subscriptions data and notification data have a very different frequency and purpose, I've decided to split theses APIs into two micro-services: `Subscriptions API` and `Notification Service`.

 The system is distributed and designed without Single-Point-Of-Failure (SPOF).
 Each component can be scaled and load balanced.
 For Audit DB NoSQL database is recommended because of high load and log-like structure (heavy write, no changes, low read).
-Cassandra can be perfectly meet this data usage pattern.
+Cassandra perfectly meets this data usage pattern.

 ![](Assets/AwesomeLogger-Architecture.png?raw=true)